07-C9/Windows-11-Upgrade/README.md

 8. Monitors the W11 upgrade process every 60 seconds, specifically looking for the 'setup', 'SetupHost', and 'SetupPrep' processes to be completed.
 ![Monitoring Process](assets/monitoring.png)
 9. After all three of those processes have finished, it unmounts the ISO and deletes the ISO file.
-10. Initiates a delayed reboot (5 minute countdown) of the system with a full-screen messagae saying: "The Windows 11 installation process is now complete.
+10. Initiates a delayed reboot (5 minute countdown) of the system with a full-screen message saying: "The Windows 11 installation process is now complete.
 This system will reboot in five minutes to finish the upgrade.
 Please save your work."
 11. Confirmation script completed successfully with date/time.
 ![Cleanup and Reboot](assets/cleanup_and_reboot.png)